 Founder and Owner, Tri-Cities Public Relations, Kennewick, Wash.

 Thirty-year public relations veteran Mike Paoli established Tri-Cities PR in August 2019.
-His specialty is media and crisis management training, and expertise covers the full spectrum of public relations.
+His specialty is program management and organizational effectiveness.
+His expertise also covers the spectrum of public relations, including media engagement and crisis management training.
 He is a member of the Veterans of Foreign Wars and serves as Co-President of the Mid-Columbia Chapter of the Public Relations Society of America.

 Since 1990, Mike has worked with leaders and news media reacting to terrorism, aircraft disasters, humanitarian crises, national labor disputes, executive malfeasance, crime and environmental mistakes.
 He has advised cabinet members, theater-of-war commanding generals and Fortune Global 500 CEOs on issues ranging from unauthorized nuclear weapon movements to corporate takeovers.
 He co-led the first U.S.-Japan crisis management exercise on Okinawa, lectured at the Defense Information School, and led a joint information center assessed by the Federal Emergency Management Agency as “best seen in the nation.”